riv-dev/design-patterns/SocialMediaLinks/README.md

 ![Alt text](/SocialMediaLinks/__example.png)

 ## Component Summary
-The [socialMediaLinks.hbs](/SocialMediaLinks/socialMediaLinks.hbs) component provides a list of question and answers.
+The [socialMediaLinks.hbs](/SocialMediaLinks/socialMediaLinks.hbs) component provides a set of social media icon links.

 ## Usage
 ```handlebars
 {{> socialMediaLinks data=socialMediaLinks-data}}
 ```
 (Optionally add a modifier for specific styling.
-For the case where you have two socialMediaLinks components, and you want the second one styled differently)
+For example, a case where you have two socialMediaLinks components, and you want the second one styled differently)
 ```handlebars
 {{> socialMediaLinks data=socialMediaLinks-data modifier=mymodifier}}
 ```